nishanttotla/hugo-blog-skeleton/content/blog/moving-to-san-francisco.md

 Today, I officially completed my move to San Francisco, giving up keys to my beloved apartment in Berkeley.
 When I moved to Berkeley on my birthday in 2012, I'd started out as an excited young person looking forward to great experiences and a successful time in the PhD program.
-Things turned out to be quite different in reality, but the city has had a significant impact on my preferences, identity, and world view.
+Things turned out to be quite different in reality, but Berkeley has had a significant impact on my preferences, identity, and world view.
 In the meantime, I battled severe depression, dropped out of the PhD program, got a job that I don't quite hate, and also managed to recover from the depression at least enough to be regularly functional.